 be substantially less, and an attorney should never risk getting anything less than the maximum award possible.

-When negotiating an out of court settlement, you have a far better chance of a favorable result in a timely manner.
-For a settlement, there is no real "average" number because they are calculated by such a wide range of variables, but there are plenty of steps you can take as a consumer to maximize the settlement award.
-The statute of limitations of California will give you two years to file a lawsuit after the accident.
+When negotiating an out-of-court settlement, you have a far better chance of a favorable result promptly.
+There is no real "average" number for a settlement because such a wide range of variables calculates them, but there are plenty of steps you can take as a consumer to maximize the settlement award.
+California statute of limitations will give you two years to file a lawsuit after the accident.

 It will also encourage you to start planning your medical records immediately.
 To keep these documents up to date, follow any prescribed therapies and attend follow-up appointments.
 Among the most precise forms of sabotaging a personal injury case are inconsistencies in medical reports.

-You'll want to bring as much relevant details as possible to your initial appointment with an attorney following your medical care.
-Fortunately, with personal injury situations, most operate on a contingency basis, so you'll have no problems finding legal assistance as long as you conduct due diligence when searching for a personal injury lawyer. (we'll get to that later)
+You'll want to bring as many relevant details as possible to your initial appointment with an attorney following your medical care.
+Fortunately, most personal injury situations operate on a contingency basis, so you'll have no problems finding legal assistance as long as you conduct due diligence when searching for a California Attorney For Personal Injury. (we'll get to that later)

-Two Standard Methods For Measuring Pain And Suffering.
+Two Standard Methods For Measuring Pain And Suffering Damages In California

 There is no single clear rule on how insurance providers can seek to measure settlement awards for pain and suffering.
 Indeed, it can be something of a 'black box' to value intangible harm like pain and suffering.
 How insurers come to their estimates in settlement proposals may be difficult to grasp.
 However, there are two general approaches used to measure pain and harm as a baseline: